partigabor/partigabor.github.io/content/posts/latex-multiscript.md

     ]{NotoSansCuneiform}
 ```

-4. Define a command to use it:
+4. Define a command to call it:

 ```latex
 \newcommand{\cf}[1]{\cuneform{#1}\rmfamily}